rubygarage/circledge/intro_to_circleci.md

 # Introduction to CircleCi

+**CircleCI** is a continuous integration service for web and mobile applications.
+One of the advantages of this service is the build in the cloud, that is, you do not need a local build machine.
+The service allows you to flexibly configure assembly testing, as the user has access to ```sudo```.

+CircleCI integrates with a VCS and automatically runs a series of steps every time that it detects a change to your repository.

+A CircleCI build consists of a series of steps.
+Generally, they’re:

+- Dependencies
+- Testing
+- Deployment

 ## CircleCi - Analogues

 |                              | [Circle CI](https://circleci.com/)   | [Travis CI](https://travis-ci.org/) | [Bamboo](https://www.atlassian.com/software/bamboo) | [GitLab CI](https://docs.gitlab.com/ee/ci/)       | [Jenkins](https://jenkins.io/) | [TeamCity](https://www.jetbrains.com/teamcity/) | [Codeship](https://codeship.com/) | [GitHub Actions](https://github.com/features/actions) |